-We can evaluate the ground-state energy by taking the zero temperature limit of the thermodynamic free-energy, $\Omega$.
-The latter has a well-known perturbative formulation in the linked-cluster expansion~\cite{Mahan},
+The ground state energy can be evaluated by taking the zero-temperature limit of the thermodynamic free energy $\Omega$.
+The latter has a well-known perturbative formulation in the linked-cluster expansion~\cite{Mahan}

-where $\rho_0$ is the non-interacting density-matrix, ${\rm T}_{\tau}$ is the (imaginary) time-ordering operator, and $\hat{V}(\tau) = \mathcal{H} _{\text{e-imp}}(\tau) + \mathcal{H} _{\text{e-e}}(\tau) $ is the sum of the two interactions in our model within the interaction-picture of time evolution~\cite{Mahan}.
-By applying Wick's theorem, we can express all contributions at order $\ell$ in terms of integrals over non-interacting Green's functions, the Coulomb interaction $V$, and the electron-impurity interaction $u$.
-We will make use of Feynman diagram techniques to efficiently calculate these contributions.
+where $\rho_0$ is the noninteracting density matrix, ${\rm T}_{\tau}$ is the (imaginary) time-ordering operator, and $\hat{V}(\tau) = \mathcal{H} _{\text{e-imp}}(\tau) + \mathcal{H} _{\text{e-e}}(\tau) $ is the sum of the two interactions in our model within the interaction picture of time evolution~\cite{Mahan}.
+By applying Wick's theorem, all contributions at order $\ell$ can be expressed in terms of integrals over noninteracting Green's functions, the Coulomb interaction $V$, and the electron-impurity interaction $u_I $.
+One can now make use of Feynman diagram techniques to efficiently calculate these contributions.
 We now have all the tools necessary to evaluate the interlayer force to any order in perturbation theory.